Wizty79/DevOps-Course-Starter-02/README.md

 ## Hosting the app on Azure

 First you'll naturally have to setup a account for yourself on Azure. https://portal.azure.com/#home Also to use Azure you'll need to install the Azure CLI, or if using Gitpod, the Azure extension.

+To add the Azure deploy to your CI/CD pipeline, you'll need to find your Azure client ID, tenant ID and subscription ID.
+You can find these when you log in to your Azure account on their site directly. https://portal.azure.com/#home

-if your having issues loggin into Azure via the terminal using the extension options, you can run the command below instead:
+If your having issues loggin into Azure via the terminal using the extension options, you can run the command below instead:

 az login --use-device-code

-After this it will provide you with a link to follow and a temp code to use on that page to authenticate.
+After this have been done, it will provide you with a link to follow and a temp code to use on that page which will then authenticate.